nikhilsarvaiye/DotnetStandardQueryBuilder/README.md

 # QueryBuilder
-A OData compliant QueyBuilder for net and aspnet core application for different MondoDB, SQL, Azure Cosmos Db databases
+A OData compliant QueyBuilder for net and aspnet core application for different MongoDB, SQL, Azure Cosmos Db databases